 Note: You have reached a page with archived content.
-Please see Quickly Searching 1.4 Million Federal Pay Rates for a newer version of this article.
+Please see How to Find Federal Employees’ Salaries by Name for a newer version of this article.

 The database of individual federal employee salaries has recently been updated with the latest available data.
 Here is how to use this database to find the salary of an individual federal employee.